La-A7ad/FinalExamPreparation/README.md

 </details>
 ```

-You can copy and paste this content into an `.md` file to create a properly formatted Markdown document with spoilers hiding the answers.
+You can now copy and paste this content into an `.md` file to create a properly formatted Markdown document with spoilers hiding the answers.